Nilorn Offices and Industrial Unit, North Yorkshire

-Bowman Riley Architects was commissioned by Leeds based healthcare software developer, The Phoenix Partnership (TPP) to provide full design services on a new head office building to support the company’s significant expansion plans.
+Bowman Riley was commissioned by Leeds based healthcare software developer, The Phoenix Partnership (TPP) to provide full design services on a new head office building to support the company’s significant expansion plans.

 TPP has been expanding its operations and recruiting extra staff to bring its team up to 650.
 The company outgrew its existing offices.
 On the site of a former car showroom in Horsforth, Leeds, 500 metres from TPP’s existing office, the new headquarters office regenerates an existing brownfield site.

 The development is 87,727 ft² over four storeys, providing up to 650 workstations, 18 formal meeting rooms, a number of informal meeting rooms, a dining area to cater for up to 320 staff members at one time, 332 car-parking spaces.
 The new building will have a mill-like appearance at the front, in keeping with the locality and a modern appearance to the rear.